 We are also very active in supporting entrepreneurs with business training and business incubation programmes.
 Developing small businesses is what will drive the economy of the future.
 Equipping these ventures with skills they need for their continued growth and survival will do much to create employment and ensure the sustainability of the region.

 RZM Murowa actively favours local employment contributing to the welfare of communities.
-Our pool for local employment mirrors our community footprint and covers four wards in Mazvihwa and Chivi Ward 14.
+Our pool for local employment mirrors our immediate community footprint and covers four wards in Mazvihwa and two wards in the Chivi District.
 Over the years well over 3,000 people have been direct beneficiaries of our local employment programme.
 This policy has seen the rapid transfer of skills into our communities, enabling new businesses and other initiatives.

 Our Innovative and a practical approach sets us apart and we deliver numerous projects that are aligned to the country’s socio-economic development blueprint and in line with the sustainable development goals.